Optimizing Strongly Interacting Fermionic Hamiltonians: Quantum lower-bound witnessing for degree- SYK

 where each $f_\ell$ is a product only of Kronecker deltas~$\delta_{jk}$ (and \emph{not} their negations).
 Furthermore, because each~$f_\ell$ must enforce \Cref{eqn:fenforce}, it must be \emph{viable}, by which me mean it must include at least $\delta_{jk}\delta_{\ell m}$ for indices $j \in \{r,s,t,a\}$, $k, \ell \in \{u,v,w,b\}$ \emph{distinct}, and $m \in \{x,y,z,d\}$.
 By a union bound, and adjusting constants, it therefore suffices to achieve

 by the $\N$th-moment method, for all viable~$P_\ell$.
-Given that we will use the moment method, observe that if the summands in some $P_\ell(\bG)$ are a subset of those in some other~$P_{\ell'}(\bG)$, it suffices for us to handle $P_{\ell'}(\bG)$; this is because the latter's even moments are only larger.
+Given that we will use the moment method, observe that if the summands in some $P_\ell(\bG)$ are a subset of those in some other~$P_{\ell'}(\bG)$, it suffices for us to handle $P_{\ell'}(\bG)$; this is because the latter's even moments are only larger (using the fact that Gaussian monomials have nonnegative expectation).
 Thus it suffices for us to handle the viable $P_\ell(\bG)$'s that include a \emph{minimal} number of Kronecker deltas, namely~$2$.
 As we now have symmetry between the indices in our $\bG$'s, it therefore remains to handle one particular minimal case; say, $v = t$ and $x = u$, meaning